TYPES OF PATIENTS WITH HYPOTHYROIDISM

 Diagnosis:

-• Patient is displaying symptoms of hypothyroidism (TSH test confirmed), most likely due to the initiation of a PPI and the concurrent use of daily fiber supplements
+• Patient is displaying symptoms of hypothyroidism (TSH test confirmed), most likely due to the concurrent use of daily fiber supplements

 Treatment Plan Considerations: